Georgegriff/griffadev/src/posts/navigator-share/native-sharing-with-navigator-share-api.md

 ### Adding in the Web Share API

-Now we've implemented the basic behavior for everyone, lets progressively enhance the website for browsers that support the Web Share API.
+Now we've implemented the basic behavior for everyone, we can progressively enhance the website for browsers that support the Web Share API.

 Updating the HTML template: